 It is essential that the Company and master ensure that correct documentation is onboard.

 Original versions of officers and crews certification must be available onboard as per Regulation I/2 of the STCW Convention.
 In the case of Endorsements which are issued as a Digital Certificate, it is important to note that the electronic version of the certificate should be considered as the original and this must always be available for inspection.
 Please see MSN 065 for further information.

 The list of documents required to be submitted in order to apply for an endorsement is provided below.
 Please note that not all documents are required for every application, as it is dependent upon the type of vessel the officer will be serving on.

-- A clear and legible copy of a valid Certificate of Competency (CoC) and STCW Endorsement
+- Valid and legible copy of the CoC and STCW endorsement

-- Clear, legible and valid GMDSS Certificate (Deck Officers only)
+- Valid and legible GMDSS Certificate (Deck Officers only)

-- If applicable, clear, legible and valid copies of the officer’s certificates relating to dangerous goods – Oil, Gas, Chemicals as appropriate, where the dangerous goods endorsement is not included in the Certificate of Competency
+- (If applicable) valid and legible copies of the officer’s certificates relating to dangerous cargoes – Oil, Gas, Chemical as appropriate, where the dangerous cargo endorsement is not included in the Certificate of Competency

-- If applicable, other certificates/endorsements if they are required to be issued separately by the CoC (i.e. ARPA, ECDIS, passenger ship training, high voltage etc.)
+- (If applicable) other certificates/endorsements if they are issued separately to the CoC (i.e. ARPA, ECDIS, passenger ship training, 1 kV, etc.)

 Form of Endorsement

-It should be noted that the Ship Registry does not issue a separate GMDSS Endorsement for deck officers.
+Please be aware the Ship Registry does not issue a separate GMDSS Endorsement for deck officers.

 Express Processing Service

 For an additional fee the Ship Registry offers an express endorsement processing service for any urgent applications.
 If you require this service, please make this clear when submitting the application.